smXplorer/AlliGator/docs/source/alligator-main.rst

 A standard *menu bar* on the top left gives access to different functions, which are sometimes associated with a :ref:`alligator-shortcuts`.
 The different menus are discussed in separate sections of the manual.

+The main window can be resized in order to increase the *Source Image* size.
+The right-hand side panels do not resize laterally but expand vertically (their content is not resized).

 Analysis Status Indicator LEDs
 ------------------------------